 Our understanding of obesity until the last decade indicated that it was a function of lifestyle choices.
 It is true that obesity is more prevalent in the western world.
 Immigrants and indigenous populations show higher rates of obesity after being introduced to a western diet.
 Until recently, obesity was only associated with an individual’s food choices.
 This implied that obesity was a matter of choice alone.

 Recent studies say that there may be more to obesity than a simple choice.
 Researchers examined the gut microbiome of obese and non-obese individuals.
 They found that the gut microbiome of obese and non-obese individuals is different.
-This difference dictates how energy from the food we consume is used by the body.
+This difference dictates how the body uses energy from the food we consume.
 It also indicates that obesity is not just a matter of food choices.
-It is rather a matter of how that food is processed by gut bacteria.
-This shifts the lens with which we look at obesity, as a disease rather than a consequence of poor food choices.
+It is instead a matter of how gut bacteria process that food.
+This shifts how we look at obesity, as a disease rather than a consequence of poor food choices.

 To understand how the gut microbiome and obesity are connected, let’s take a closer look.